 A. Effective July 1, 2021, Appendix G identifies the salary range and classification assignment for the IT Professional Structure (ITPS) Range Salary Schedule effective July 1, 2021 through June 30, 20223.

-B Effective July 1, 2021, all salary ranges and steps of the “ITPS” Range Salary Schedule will remain in effect until June 30, 2022 as shown in Appendix G.
+B Effective July 1, 2023, all salary ranges and steps of the “ITPS” Range Salary Schedule will be increased by four percent (4%) three and one-half percent (3.50%) as shown in Appendix XXX.

-C. Effective July 1, 2022, all salary ranges and steps of the “ITPS” Range Salary Schedule will be increased by three and twenty-five hundredths percent (3.25%), as shown in Appendix XX.
+C. Effective July 1, 2024, all salary ranges and steps of the “ITPS” Range Salary Schedule will be increased by two three percent (2 3%), as shown in Appendix XX.

 D. Employees who are paid above the maximum for their range on the effective date of the increases described in Subsection C above will not receive the specified increase to their current pay unless the new range encompasses their current rate of pay.